Hospiria/php-just-date/docs/classes/MadisonSolutions/JustDate/DateRangeList.md

 ***

 ***
-> Automatically generated from source code comments on 2023-11-20 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+> Automatically generated from source code comments on 2023-11-20 using [phpDocumentor](http://www.phpdoc.org/)